ncoevoet/ChanTracker/README.md

 	!config channel #channel supybot.plugins.ChanTracker.repeatMode q <-- quiet !config channel #channel supybot.plugins.ChanTracker.repeatDuration 180 <-- for 3 minutes

-Bot will do nothing against user with protected capabilities ( #channel,protected ) and people in +eI list ( supybot.plugins.ChanTracker.modesToAskWhenOpped ) with those protection features enabled.
+Bot will do nothing against user with protected capabilities ( #channel,protected ) with those protection features enabled.

 Bot will kick by users affected by +b see :

 	!config supybot.plugins.ChanTracker.kickMode
 	!config supybot.plugins.ChanTracker.kickMessage

+Bot will remove exempt, or Invite exempted for people banned if 'doActionAgainstAffected' for given channel is True

 Note : bot will only kick people if the ban was set by itself, if an op place a ban, bot will not kick affected users

 If the main purpose of your bot is to manage bans etc, and never interacts with users you should, as owner remove all plugin with 'owner defaultcapabilities remove <pluginname>', it will prevent the bot to answer to various command, and being used as a flood tool by others. ( like !echo SPAM )